koenige/zzform/inc/readme.txt

 		$zz_conf['max_select_val_len']	maximum length of values in select, default = 60
 		$zz_conf['debug']			debugging mode, shows several debugging outputs
 		$zz_conf['upload_MAX_FILE_SIZE'] in bytes, default is value from php.ini
+		$zz_conf['max_select']		configures the maximum entries in a select-dialog, if there are more entries, an empty input field will be provided

 	$zz
 		$zz['table']				name of main table										$maintable